dpkoenig/GNBT120/Labs/Week_1/Lab_1_4.md

 #### Exercise Three

-Your instance’s main file system is located at `/dev/sda1`.
-Using what you know about Unix commands and the `df` function, print out how much free space your instance has available in a human-readable format.
+The HPCC has many file systems.
+One is located at `/dev/nvme0n1`.
+Using what you know about Unix commands and the `df` function, print out how much free space your is availiable on this file system in a human-readable format.

 *End of exercise three*